Our pupils shall never go barefooted

-Satire 0-1 News: Well-behaved inmate, peace deal with bandits, and other stories
+Satire 0-1 News: Photoshopped suspects, clerics in space agency, and other stories

 Facts are oftentimes stranger than fiction just as news is oftentimes more hilarious than satire.
 We live in a world (or country?) where journalists have, without intending it, become greater comedians than professional humorists.
 Don’t believe us?
 Keep reading.

 Baba’s anti-corruption noise is no longer against flesh and blood

 Recently, die-hard Buarists have been alarmed by his uncharacteristic silence in respect of the issue of corruption.
 His disturbing silence has made many to wonder if the man they voted into power with their under-aged children, deceased relatives and cows, not minding the fact that queries were raised over his academic qualification, is still committed to rooting out corruption from the Nigerian DNA.

 In support of the Hisbah ‘notofication letter’ to Cool FM on Black Friday